ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-show-page/README.md

 # ![[tktk Module Name] - Build the Show Page](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to implement a show route and page in a MEN stack application.

 Now that we have an index view, let's look at another User Story:

 > AAU, I should be able to view all the details of a job application on a new page by following a link from that index page.

-Currently, our index only shows the title and company, but each application in our database actually contains a lot more data than that!
+Currently, our index only shows the title and company, but each application in our database contains a lot more data than that!
 In order to see all of the data, and fulfil our user story, let's build a `show` view that we can link to from our index.

-To start, let's go to `views/applications/index.ejs` and set up a link using the proper routing convention:
+To start, let's revisit `views/applications/index.ejs` and set up a link with the proper routing convention:

 ```html
 <ul>